Design Automation and Test in Europe

-Design, Automation & Test in Europe, or DATE is a yearly conference on the topic of electronic design automation.
-It is typically held in March or April of each year, alternating between France and Germany.
+Design, Automation & Test in Europe, or DATE is a yearly conference on the topic of electronic design automation, typically held in March or April, alternating between France and Germany.
+DATE is a combination of a technical conference and a small trade show.
+It was formed in 1998 as a merger of EDAC, ETC, Euro-ASIC, and Euro-DAC.
 It is sponsored by the SIGDA of the Association for Computing Machinery, the Electronic System Design Alliance, the European Design and Automation Association (EDAA), and the IEEE Council on Electronic Design Automation (CEDA).
 Technical co-sponsors include ACM SIGBED, the IEEE Solid-State Circuits Society (SSCS), IFIP, and the Institution of Engineering and Technology (IET).

-DATE is a combination of an technical conference and a small trade show.
-It was formed in 1998 as a merger of EDAC, ETC, Euro-ASIC, and Euro-DAC.
+Areas of submission

+The DATE conference invites research papers in many areas related to electronic design automation.
+These topics are grouped into four main tracks: design methods, applications, testing, and embedded systems: